tjsherlock/documentation/source/content/assuming-write-access.md

 ### WP-Rocket

-As discussed in [Modules and Plugins with Known Issues](/modules-plugins-known-issues/), [WP-Rocket](https://wp-rocket.me/) assumes write access to the code base.
+As discussed in [WordPressPlugins and Themes with Known Issues](/plugins-known-issues/), [WP-Rocket](https://wp-rocket.me/) assumes write access to the code base.

 <Alert  title="Note" type="info">